Review: BLACK WAKE (2018)

 Having previously reviewed Jeremiah Kipp’s short SLAPFACE I was eager to see his feature film BLACK WAKE.
 He had told me it was very different from the short, but I still wasn’t prepared for just how different.
 Rather than a straightforward narrative, BLACK WAKE is a Lovecraftian mockumentary/found footage film.
 One that intentionally leaves a lot of dots for the viewer to connect.

-The story takes some twists bouncing from parasites to tentacled sea creatures to zombies, but it does follow a logical path anyone paying attention can follow.
+The story takes some twists, bouncing from parasites to tentacled sea creatures to zombies, but it does follow a logical path anyone paying attention can follow.
 Where it does start to go off the rails somewhat is in the final act as Dr. Moreira starts to lose her sanity.
-While it’s a nice riff on the “unreliable narrator” concept it also leaves the film without its center, which makes the final events even more disorienting and effective.
+While it’s a nice riff on the “unreliable narrator” concept, it also leaves the film without its centre, which makes the final events even more disorienting and effective.

 The creature itself is briefly glimpsed until the final moments, and it’s usually quite effective, as is the zombie makeup.
 There are the usual problems with CGI blood and some exploding heads, though.
 BLACK WAKE isn’t an overly bloody film, so this isn’t too big of a problem though.
 Kipp manages to get great mileage out of makeup and minimal gore.
 The fact he has an excellent supporting cast that includes Vincent Pastore (THE SOPRANOS, CLINTON ROAD) and Chuck Zito (OZ, THE ANTIDOTE) goes a long way to help as well.

 A strange and engrossing film that constantly defies expectations, BLACK WAKE is worth seeking out.
 It’s currently available on VOD and DVD from Vision Films.